 The building of Maeshowe was a vast undertaking.
 A circular platform 38m in diameter on a slight rise surrounded by heathland was cleared and levelled.
 The tomb was then built above ground, complete with its side chambers and entrance passage.
-Some of the slabs of rock used in the construction weigh up to 30 tonnes and some may have been dragged here for a considerable distance.
+Some of the slabs of rock used in the construction weigh up to 30 tonnes and some may have been dragged here from a considerable distance away.
+(Continues below image...)

 As the tomb was constructed it was buried in an artificial mound, itself containing structures and retaining walls to ensure stability.
 Much of the material for the mound probably came from the ditch that surrounds Maeshowe, which is 2m deep and 14m wide.

 Maeshowe is entered through a low 9m long passage, with a large swivelling blocking stone still in place in its outer end.
 The passage climbs gently uphill (for drainage) and enters the main chamber, which is roughly square in shape and about 4.5m on each side.
 The sides are made up of gently corbelled flat blocks, fitted superbly closely together, with huge buttresses at each corner.

 On three sides of the tomb there are side chambers.
 Each of these is roofed by a single huge slab, which is also keyed into and forms part of the wall of the main chamber.
 The workmanship is amazing.
 Overtopping everything is a white-painted stone cap that is probably lower than the original roof.
 This was placed here after the tomb had been excavated in 1861.